awsdocs/aws-kms-developer-guide/doc_source/deleting-keys-determining-usage.md

 }
 ```

 All AWS KMS API activity is logged by CloudTrail\.
-By evaluating these log entries, you might be able to determine the past usage of a particular CMK, and this might help you determine whether or not you want to delete it\.
+By evaluating these log entries, you might be able to determine the past usage of a particular KMS key, and this might help you determine whether or not you want to delete it\.

 To see more examples of how AWS KMS API activity appears in your CloudTrail log files, go to [Logging AWS KMS API calls with AWS CloudTrail](logging-using-cloudtrail.md)\.
 For more information about CloudTrail go to the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.